PE-G1/.github/profile/README.md

 ## Working on your project

 To work on your project, clone your repository and start working locally. **DO NOT push data or model weights to GitHub** as these are protected by privacy laws.
 You can add files that you do not want to consider for commits to your repository's `.gitignore` to ensure they are not included in your commits automatically.
-Each repository should include a `README` file that
+Each repository should include a `README` file that includes how to run your repository as well as how to run the tests.

 ## General rules